8hobbies/us-cpi/README.md

 [Homepage](https://cpi-us.8credits.com) | [GitHub](https://github.com/8hobbies/cpi-us) | [GitLab](https://gitlab.com/8hobbies/cpi-us)

 US CPI Data in JSON format.
-It is the same as the [Consumer Price Index for All Urban Consumers (CPI-U) provided by US Bureau of Labor Statistics](https://data.bls.gov/timeseries/CUUR0000SA0).
+It is also accessible as an [npm][] package.
+The data is the same as the [Consumer Price Index for All Urban Consumers (CPI-U) provided by US Bureau of Labor Statistics] (https: //data.bls.gov/timeseries/CUUR0000SA0).

 There are two ways to use the data: